-Working to increase the percent of Minnesotans age 25 to 44 who have attained a postsecondary certificate or degree by 2025
+Working to increase the percent of Minnesotans age 25 to 44 who have attained a postsecondary certificate or degree to 70 percent by 2025

 Minnesota is one of the most educated states in the country, across all age groups.
 Minnesota ranked second nationally among all states in the percent of adults age 25 to 64 with at least an associate degree.
 However, Minnesota faces significant gaps in educational attainment by race and ethnicity.